microsoft/hlsl-specs/proposals/0013-wave-size-range.md

 These are where new or slightly altered errors are produced:

-* If any of the parameters of `WaveSize` are not literal power of two integers between 4 and 128 inclusive.
+* If any of the parameters of `WaveSize` are not compile-time constant power-of-two integers between 4 and 128 inclusive.
 * If the minimum wave size value is greater than or equal to the max wave size as respectively specified by the first and second parameters in the `WaveSize` attribute.